HarnoorG/Data-Analysis-Portfolio/CRIME-WEATHER-AND-DAYLIGHT-SAVINGS-PROJECT/README.md

 ![LINEAR RDD P](https://github.com/user-attachments/assets/2c7ef8c9-5d2f-4b36-bf84-f64aae4075c9)

+Here the effect we are interested in is given by the coefficient estimate corresponding to the after DST variable as this parameter represents our RDD estimate.
+For property crimes, we see that crossing the cut-off point leads to a small increase of approximately 2.11 units.
+This effect is insignificant, and the results align with the RDD plot above that we estimate daylight saving to not have any effect on property crime.

 ### Linear regression discontinuity design regression for violent crimes
+Here we do a regression discontinuity regression using violent crimes as the response variable, the interaction between days and after_dst as the explanatory variables and day of the week as the control variable.

 ```
 summary(lm(violentcrimes ~ days*after_dst + dayofweek, data = RDD))